Getting Started with SoundQ

 E.g. Crow Distant

-To perform a search for multiple terms, use “(“ and commas between terms:
+To perform an "OR" search using multiple terms, use parentheses and commas between terms:

 E.g. (Dark, Moody, Drafty)